Basswood-Software/basswood-webauthn/README.md

 # Module Authenticator
-The authenticator module implements a Virtual Authenticator.
-The initial motivation for this module came from the automation need of the [WebAuthn module](/webauthn).
+The authenticator modules ([authenticator](./authenticator) and [authenticator-lib](./authenticator-lib)) implements a Virtual Authenticator.
+The initial motivation for these modules came from the automation need of the [WebAuthn module](/webauthn).
 The validity of the credential created ([registration](#registration-start)) and later used during the authentication ([assertion](#assertion-finish)) can only be tested by using an actual FIDO2 compliant authenticator (e.g Yubico Key, Apple FaceId) and a client UI (e.g. Browser/Javascript) application.